Unlike his contemporaries Byron and Shelley, John Clare was of no background, he had no status, and he had no money.

 Again it was well-received but sales were not good and it also angered him that his stock as a poet appeared to be judged upon his peasant background and not on its merits.

 As the years passed John Clare’s behaviour became increasingly erratic.

-Always a heavy drinker he was also often unwell and a difficult man to be around an irascibility of nature he blamed on everyone else.
+Always a heavy drinker he was also often unwell and a difficult man to be around, something he invariably blamed on everyone else.